 Amos Twersky and Daniel Kahneman did a lot of research in framing risk.
 They asked participants in their study to decide between two treatments for 600 people who contracted a fatal disease.
 People generally avoid risk when presented with a positive frame.
 Treatment A would result in 400 deaths, and Treatment B had a 33% chance that no one would die but a 66% chance that everyone would die.
 In their 1981 study, treatment A was chosen by 72% of people when framed positively as saving 200 lives.
 However, when presented with the same choice framed negatively as losing 400 lives, 22% of people selected it.

 6. Ostrich Effect

 Ever want to avoid bad news?
 You start to distract yourself with nonsense work, putting your head in the sand like an ostrich.
 I have done this more times than I would like to admit.
-It sometimes occurs when you are holding a stock and you ignore bad news a company has released like missing their earnings target.
+It sometimes occurs when you are holding shares, and you ignore bad news a company has released, like missing their earnings target.
 Rather than sell the stock, you may delay making a decision.
 This bias is a form of selective attention.
 Yet, we may be missing information that proves that this is a buying opportunity.